 Key indicators:

-Cold hands or feet: This might not mean the baby is cold.
+- Cold hands or feet: This might not mean the baby is cold.
 Check the back or chest instead; it’s a better indicator of overall warmth.
+If your baby has a cool chest, it may be a sign they need another layer.

 Baby safety in AC: